Frequently asked questions about health insurance

 Reid did not run for reelection in 2016, and was replaced in the Senate by Democrat Catherine Cortez Masto, who supports the ACA.
 Jacky Rosen, also a Democrat, is now the Junior Senator from Nevada and is also a strong supporter of the ACA.

 In the U.S. House, Nevada’s delegation now includes three Democrats and one Republican.

 Former Governor Brian Sandoval, a Republican, was generally opposed to the ACA because of “the individual mandate it places on citizens, the increased burden on businesses and concerns about access to health care.”
-But in 2012, Sandoval became the first Republican governor to accept federal funding to expand Medicaid starting in 2014, and he continued to urge the Trump Administration to ensure that any changes to the ACA wouldn’t pull the rug out from under the hundreds of thousands of people who have gained coverage in Nevada as a result of the ACA — mostly via Medicaid expansion.
+But in 2012, Sandoval became the first Republican governor to accept federal funding to expand Medicaid starting in 2014, and he continued to urge the Trump administration to ensure that any changes to the ACA wouldn’t pull the rug out from under the hundreds of thousands of people who had gained coverage in Nevada as a result of the ACA — mostly via Medicaid expansion.

 Nevada was also the only state with a Republican governor that opted to run its own exchange in 2014.
-Unfortunately, Nevada Health Link ran into crippling technical problems early in open enrollment and never fully recovered.
+Unfortunately, Nevada Health Link ran into crippling technical problems early in open enrollment in the fall of 2013, and never fully recovered.
 In May 2014, shortly after the first open enrollment period ended, the Nevada exchange board unanimously agreed to switch to Healthcare.gov’s enrollment platform but continue to exist as a supported state-based marketplace.
 That is the structure Nevada used until the fall of 2019, when they switched back to using the much improved Nevada Health Link platform.

 - Silver State Health Exchange